rzabhd80/broker/README.md

-# A Fault Tolenrat Message Broker using Raft Algorithm
+# A Fault Tolerant Message Broker using Raft Algorithm

 ## Overview